Creating a Subscription Product

 The customer cannot purchase that subscription product again unless the existing subscription is trashed or permanently deleted by a store manager.
 This feature ensures that each customer account only receives one free trial period to a product.

 If you allow switching between subscriptions, a customer can Upgrade or Downgrade a limited subscription.
-Customers are able to change their subscription while still limiting each customer account to one free trial period.
+Customers can change their subscription while still limiting each customer account to one free trial period.

-Note: To limit the initial purchase of a product to one, also check the box for “Sold Individually – Enable this to only allow one of this item to be bought in a single order in the Inventory section of the edit product page.
+To limit the initial purchase of a product to one, also check the box for “Sold Individually.”
+Enable this to only allow one of this item to be bought in a single order in the Inventory section of the edit product page.

 ↑ Back to top